-4.1 THE URBAN SYSTEM
+- 4.1 THE URBAN SYSTEM

-4.2 COMMUNITY AREAS
+- 4.2 COMMUNITY AREAS

-4.3 EMPLOYMENT AREAS
+- 4.3 EMPLOYMENT AREAS

-4.4 INTENSIFICATION
+- 4.4 INTENSIFICATION

-4.5 TOWNS and VILLAGES
+- 4.5 TOWNS and VILLAGES

-4.6 FUTURE URBAN AREAS
+- 4.6 FUTURE URBAN AREAS

-The Region's Urban System is composed of Regional Centres and Regional Corridors and the Major Transit Station Areas within and supporting them, Local Centres and Corridors, Community Areas and Employment Areas, and a number of Towns and Villages.
+York Region's Urban System is composed of Regional Centres and Regional Corridors and the major transit station areas within and supporting them, Local Centres and Corridors, Community Areas and Employment Areas, and a number of Towns and Villages.
 All of these areas play a part in accommodating forecasted growth while maintaining their character.
 It is intended that most new growth for both residents and jobs will be accommodated within these areas.

-This Chapter provides direction for the key structural elements of the Region's Urban System and establishes the role of each in accommodating forecasted growth as part of the overall urban system hierarchy.
+This Chapter provides direction for the key structural elements of York Region's Urban System and establishes the role of each in accommodating forecasted growth as part of the overall urban system hierarchy.

-Strategic growth areas will accommodate a significant portion of the planned intensification in the Region.
-Regional Centres and Major Transit Station Areas along Regional Corridors will be prominent locations for the highest levels of intensification balanced by more gentle intensification in local centres and local corridors.
-Community Areas will support the majority of residential and service job growth while employment areas will be protected for employment uses.
-New community areas provide locations for greenfield development.
-Context appropriate growth will also occur in Towns and Villages throughout the Region.
+Strategic growth areas will accommodate a significant portion of the planned intensification in York Region.
+Regional Centres and major transit station areas along Regional Corridors will be prominent locations for the highest levels of intensification balanced by more gentle intensification in local centres and local corridors.
+Community Areas will support the majority of residential and service job growth while Employment Areas will be protected for employment uses.
+New Community Areas provide locations for greenfield development.
+Context appropriate growth will also occur in Towns and Villages throughout York Region.